Learning Outcomes

 Qualifying Disposals for BADR typically include:

-- Disposal of all or part of a trading business carried on as a sole trader or partner (minimum 2-year ownership).
+- Disposal of the whole or part of a trading business carried on as a sole trader or partner, with ownership for at least two years.

 Ben, a higher-rate taxpayer, sells his 10% shareholding in a qualifying trading company, where he has worked as a director for 5 years.
 He bought the shares for £50,000 and sells them for £250,000.
 He has made no other disposals this tax year and has his full £1 million BADR lifetime allowance available.
 Calculate his CGT liability (using the 2023/24 AE of £6,000).